BRJoaquin/ml-ia-obligatorio/README.md

 ## Target Audience

 This project is intended as a submission for the course "Machine Learning for Artificial Intelligence".
 The target audience for this document and the associated implementation are the course instructors.

+## Run this project

+### Prerequisites

+To execute this project successfully, you need to have the following installed:

+1. **Conda**: We'll use Conda, an open-source package management and environment management system that runs on Windows, macOS, and Linux.
+Conda quickly installs, runs, and updates packages and their dependencies.
+You can download it [here](https://docs.conda.io/en/latest/miniconda.html).

+2. **Python**: The project is implemented in Python.
+If you're using Conda, you don't have to install Python separately as Conda already includes it.

+After you've installed Conda, you can create a new environment and install all dependencies using an environment file `environment.yml` that we've included in the project.

+### Installation

+1. Clone this repository
+2. Go to the project directory: `cd ml-ia-obligatorio`
+3. Create the Conda environment: `conda env create -f environment.yml`
+4. Activate the environment: `conda activate face_detection`

+You're now ready to run the project! 🚀🚀